aymasse/TBP-Little/README.md

 # TBP-Little
-A simple program resolving a traveling businessman problem.
+A simple program resolving a traveling businessman problem with the Little's algorithm.
 Developed during a course at UQAC.